Cut food spending, teach your spouse to be frugal and save money.

 Making Sense of Cents — In 2011 Michelle and her husband were spending $1,000 on food per month.
 She knew then that total was unacceptable, and they’ve been working on it but keep “falling off the wagon.”
-For 2015, she wants to cut that number in half.
+For 2015, she wants to start saving money on food.
 But first they’ll have to solve their “problems related to food” such as eating out too much, throwing away food and preparing “the same meals over and over again.”

 How will they do it?
 Make meals ahead of time, pay someone else to come up with meal plans, buy fewer pre-packaged meals, embrace more recipes to help vary meals, and keep close tabs on their food spending.